elugens/hello-javascript/docs/intro.md

 ### Our Goal

 Our goal is to help you answer the most basic JavaScript questions by providing you with both the questions and the answers.
-We'll also provide you with a series of JavaScript questions that you can use to test your knowledge.
+We'll also provide you with a series of JavaScript interview questions that you can use to test your knowledge.

 <hr/>